UdaySagar25/scala-spark/articleFiles/dateTime.md

 ```

 ### How to format dates?
+Formatting date is very essentail as it will be helpful to users in understanding the data who are from different time zones and follow different date format.
+We use the method `date_format()` to change the date format.
 ```scala
 val dfFormatted = dfWithDate.withColumn("FormattedDate", date_format($"EnrollmentDate", "yyyy-MM-dd")) // ISO 8601 format
       .withColumn("AnotherFormat", date_format($"EnrollmentDate", "MM/dd/yyyy")) // US format